 My interest in the early modern period began when I did voluntary work in the archives of Hatfield House before I went to university.
 The home of the marquesses of Salisbury, it contains the Cecil Papers -- the papers of William Cecil, Lord Burghley (Principal Secretary and Lord Treasurer to Elizabeth I) and his son, Robert Cecil, earl of Salisbury (Principal Secretary to Elizabeth I and James VI and I, as well as Lord Treasurer to James) – probably the most important collection on early modern English politics in private hands.
 I loved working there so much that I went back every vacation during my undergraduate degree at Cambridge and used the archive for my undergraduate dissertation which was published, in shortened form, as 'Regnum Cecilianum?
 A Cecilian perspective of the court', in John Guy’s edited collection, The Reign of Elizabeth I: Court and Culture in the Last Decade (Cambridge, 1995).
 I went on to complete an M.Litt in Historical Research and a doctorate with John at the University of St Andrews.
 I taught at the universities of Cambridge, Manchester and Swansea, as well as working as a research assistant on the Clergymen of the Church of England Database, before coming to Durham in 2003.
 I am currently a Reader.

-I am privileged to be invited regularly to lecture and talk to new teachers through the Prince’s Teaching Institute and have completed a teacher/student pack of documents on The Reformation in collaboration with The National Archives, which will go ‘live’ in the summer of 2017.
+I am privileged to be invited regularly to lecture and talk to new teachers through the Prince’s Teaching Institute.
+I developed the teacher/student pack of documents on The Reformation in collaboration with The National Archives: http://www.nationalarchives.gov.uk/education/resources/the-english-reformation-c1527-1590/

 - Tudor and early Stuart politics and religion